tdep-developers/tdep-tutorials/05_lineshape/README.md

 $$g(\Omega) = \frac{(2\pi)^3}{V} \int_{BZ} J(\Omega)~.$$

+With this, we are now ready to go through the --highsymmetrypoint and --path tutorials!

 ## Highsymmetrypoint

 -  One of the most common uses for the --highsymmetry point calculation mode are Raman applications, where the lineshape at the Gamma point of the crystal is the only one necessary.
 In order to calculate it, we run the command